17 Best Restaurants in Niagara on the Lake

 Google rating: ⭐⭐⭐⭐ (4.3)

-Aura on the Lake is Niagara on the Lake’s Indian restaurant where you can find all your favourite dishes.
-It has a very nice atmosphere that looks like a wine cellar, and they are able to accomodate lots of different dishes.
+Aura on the Lake is Niagara on the Lake’s Indian restaurant, where you can find all your favourite dishes.
+It has a very nice atmosphere that looks like a wine cellar, and they are able to accommodate lots of different needs – vegetarian, vegan, kids menus (and even dogs!)

 Ps.
 Don’t Miss the winery restaurants